Aftermath of the September 11 attacks: Insurance claims

-As of August 2002, there were approximately 1,464 claims against the city of New York City that amounted to approximately $8.2 billion.
-Although the New York City's Law Department indicated at the time that the City's liability for the claims would only be around $350 million, provided through an act of Congress.
+As of August 2002, there were approximately 1,464 claims against the city of New York City that amounted to approximately $8.2 billion, although the New York City Law Department indicated at the time that the City's liability for the claims would only be around $350 million, provided through an act of Congress.
 The claims ranged from City employee's personal injuries that totaled around $5.2 billion, suffering due to the loss of life that totaled around $3 billion, and for the destruction of property such as the one filed by AEGIS Insurance Company for $250 million.

 Grants and funds

 Following the road to recovery, the federal government and state begin issuing grants and various funds to compensate and help those who suffered.
 The 9/11 Heroes Stamp Program was administered by the Department of Homeland Security which gave funds to those who became disabled from direct contact in the attack or suffered a loss from the attack.
 The Post- 9/11 GI Bill became a result after 9/11, paying homage to the U.S military soldiers, which provided educational and financial assistance to those soldiers who were returning to civilian life.
 Federal grant aid assisted states, communities, and local organizations in their efforts to stay safe and remain readily prepared.
 For that to happen the program law enforcement training and technical assistance grant was created hoping to stop or better compose for a terrorist attack.

-The September 11th Victim Compensation fund (VCF) was established to provide financial assistance to those that experienced the disaster directly or those who lost family members from the attack.
+The September 11th Victim Compensation Fund (VCF) was established to provide financial assistance to those that experienced the disaster directly or those who lost family members from the attack.
 The fund has provided reimbursements for medical treatments for various conditions affecting victims, including PTSD and health effects from being exposed to toxic air.